3 Garbage Disposal Tips to Consider

 The flywheel turning wrench hole is where you can insert the allen wrench that is included in the garbage disposal packaging.
 When inserted and turned, it manually turns the jammed grinder wheel.
 The tool looks like an “L” shaped metal stick.
 Click here for a quick video on how to turn your garbage disposal flywheel.
 Most models have these but make sure before you buy!

-6 Things to NEVER put down your kitchen drains or into a disposal
+6 Things to NEVER put into your garbage disposal

 - Coffee Grounds – Coffee grounds may settle in a drain line, sticking to the pipe walls.
 Over time other items that go down the drain can cling to the grounds and will eventually build up enough to cause a clog.